July 20-24, 2020 (Virtual Event)

-Calling the #AMLCFT community to continue the fight against money laundering and terrorism financing virtually, even as the Covid-19 pandemic continues to disrupt economies and lives across the world.
-The Fintelekt Asia AML/CFT 2nd Annual Summit 2020 will bring together a variety of financial soldiers – AML/CFT experts, regulators, practitioners and suppliers to share knowledge and insights, best practices and guidance over an entire week from July 20 to 24, 2020.
+The Fintelekt Asia AML/CFT 2nd Annual Summit 2020 brought together a variety of financial soldiers – AML/CFT experts, regulators, practitioners and suppliers to share knowledge and insights, best practices and guidance over an entire week from July 20 to 24, 2020.

 ABU HENA MD.
 RAZEE HASSAN